-Outpatient hospital services

-We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.

-Covered services include, but are not limited to:

-- Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery - Laboratory and diagnostic tests billed by the hospital - Mental health care, including care in a partialhospitalization program, if a doctor certifies that inpatient treatment would be required without it - X-rays and other radiology services billed by the hospital - Medical supplies such as splints and casts - Certain drugs and biologicals that you can't give yourself

-Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
+Services that are covered for you What you must pay when you get these services Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
+Emergency department: \$50 copayment (copayment is waived if admitted to hospital within 24 hours).
+Covered services include, but are not limited to: Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery Laboratory and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it Outpatient hospital services: \$0 copayment per visit for each Medicare-covered outpatient hospital service.
+Diagnostic tests and procedures: \$0 copayment Laboratory services: X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts Certain drugs and biologicals that you can't give yourself Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY/TDD users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week.

-Outpatient mental health care

-Covered services include:

-Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist
+You can call these numbers for free, 24 hours a day, 7 days a week. \$0 copayment Partial hospitalization (including drugs &amp; biologicals): \$0 copayment for each visit Therapeutic radiology services: \$0 copayment Complex diagnostic radiology (including but not limited to MRI, MRA, MRS, CT scan, PET, MUGA, SPECT): 0% coinsurance X-ray, ultrasounds and other non-complex diagnostic radiology: \$0 copayment Referral may be required from your network provider.
+Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist Medical supplies: 0% coinsurance \$0 copayment for each individual/group therapy visit.

-Emergency department:

-\$50 copayment (copayment is waived if admitted to hospital within 24 hours).

-Outpatient hospital services:

-\$0 copayment per visit for each Medicare-covered outpatient hospital service.

-Diagnostic tests and procedures:

-Laboratory services:

-Partial hospitalization (including drugs & biologicals):

-\$0 copayment for each visit

-Therapeutic radiology services:

-Complex diagnostic radiology (including but not limited to MRI, MRA, MRS, CT scan, PET, MUGA, SPECT):

-0% coinsurance

-X-ray, ultrasounds and other non-complex diagnostic radiology:

-Medical supplies:

-0% coinsurance

-\$0 copayment for each individual/group therapy visit.